TNPACS/dicoogle/dicoogle/src/main/resources/webapp/README.md

     npm run css:watch

-Everything is build for production (js, html and css) in the prepublish script (this is also run automatically for `npm install`):
+Everything is built for production (js, html and css) in the prepare script (which is also run automatically for `npm install`):

-    npm run-script prepublish
+    npm run prepare

-All of these npm scripts map directly to gulp tasks:
+All of these npm scripts map directly to [Gulp](https://gulpjs.com) tasks:

 ```bash
 $ gulp --tasks